 Pharmacotherapy

 Medicines for treatment and control of epilepsy or seizures can only be prescribed by a Medical Officer.
-You can dispense the medicines to the patient, if prescribed, as per the instructions on the prescription.
-You should be aware of the common side-effects of these medicines and identify them while following up the patients.
+You should be aware of the common side-effects of these medicines educate the patient/family regarding the same.

 Non-Pharmacological Intervention